Kirt Niedrigh: Absorbancy Boy

 As a teenager, Kirt Niedrigh applies for membership in the Legion of Super-Heroes.
-Calling himself Absorbancy Boy, and possessing the ability to absorb the energy residue of any super-powered being, gaining their powers himself, he is rejected on the grounds that his powers were too limited.
+Niedrigh is able to replicate superpowers by absorbing the energy residue of any super-powered being.
+However, he is rejected on the grounds that his powers were too limited.
 In the rebooted continuity of New Earth, Niedrigh's rejection is further elaborated upon, explaining that while his powers had the potential to develop in time, Saturn Girl had analyzed his mind, finding a deep streak of antisocial and evil tendencies that Niedrigh was unwilling to keep in check.
-Enraged at his rejection, Niedrigh becomes a villain before being defeated by the Legion.

-Incensed at his rejection, Niedrigh finds the costume of "Zoraz", a fake villain used as a final test for new Legionnaires.
-Niedrigh used the suit's residual Sun Boy energies to project red sun radiation, then absorbs Superboy's powers.
-Niedrigh is defeated by Legion applicant Tyroc, who uses his ultrasonic scream to overwhelm him.
-Immediately thereafter, Tyroc is inducted into the Legion.
+Incensed at his rejection, Niedrigh finds the costume of Zoraz, a fake villain used as a final test for new Legionnaires.
+Niedrigh used the suit's residual energies to project red sun radiation, then absorbs Superboy's powers.
+Niedrigh is defeated by Legion applicant Tyroc, who is inducted into the Legion.

 Earth-Man

-Niedrigh resurfaces in the 2007–2008 storyline, "Superman and the Legion of Super-Heroes".
-Now calling himself Earth-Man, he claims to have discovered a crystal tablet in the Arctic which proves that Superman was not an alien, but a human who was granted powers by Mother Earth to protect Earth from alien invaders.
-Using this knowledge, Earth-Man sows distrust and hatred of aliens among the people of Earth, resulting in its seceding from the United Planets and all aliens on Earth being violently captured and deported.
-Earth-Man gathers a group of fellow Earth-born Legion rejects, (Tusker, Radiation Roy, Eyeful Ethel, Storm Boy, Golden Boy, and Spider Girl) and forms the Justice League of Earth, a group purporting to uphold Superman's ideals.
-Earth-Man captures many Legion members, absorbing their powers for his own, and exploits the powers of Legionnaire Sun Boy to turn many of the suns in the galaxy red.
+Niedrigh resurfaces in the 2007–2008 storyline "Superman and the Legion of Super-Heroes".
+Now calling himself Earth-Man, he claims that Superman was not an alien, but a human who was granted powers by Mother Earth to protect Earth from alien invaders.
+Using this knowledge, Earth-Man sows distrust and hatred of aliens among the people of Earth, resulting in aliens being violently captured and deported.
+Earth-Man captures many Legion members, absorbing their powers for his own, and exploits the powers of Sun Boy to turn many stars in the galaxy red.

-In desperation, the remaining members of the Legion bring Superman to the 31st century, and together they storm the JLE's satellite headquarters.
-Earth-Man personally takes on Superman, almost defeating him until Brainiac 5 freed Sun Boy.
+Earth-Man personally takes on Superman, almost defeating him until Brainiac 5 frees Sun Boy.
 With Earth's sun once again yellow, Superman is able to fight Earth-Man on equal terms.
-The return of Superman's powers, coupled with Earth-Man's indiscriminate attacks, convince the people of New Metropolis that they had been lied to.
-Earth-Man holds his own against Superman until the freed Legion members arrive, and he is defeated by their combined numbers.
-Earth-Man and the JLE are imprisoned on the prison planet Takron-Galtos.
+The return of Superman's powers, coupled with Earth-Man's indiscriminate attacks, convince the people of Metropolis that they had been lied to.
+Earth-Man and the JLE are imprisoned on Takron-Galtos.